google/zetasql/docs/resolved_ast.md

 //                      the query, and maps from &lt;query&gt;&#39;s column_list
 //                      to these output columns.
 The engine may ignore
 //                      the column names depending on the output format.
-// &lt;query&gt; is the query to run.
+// &lt;query&gt; is the query to run (when this node is used as a statement).
+//         When this node is used as part of ResolvedPipeExportDataScan,
+//         &lt;query&gt; is not present.
+The input table is the pipe input table.
 //
 // The query must produce named columns with unique names.</font>
 class ResolvedExportDataStmt : public <a href="#ResolvedStatement">ResolvedStatement</a> {